AdithiyaG/Learning/2024/July/Real_Python_FastAPI/docs/learning.md

 ## Path Parameteres with Type Hints
 1. You can declare function with hints as **get_item(item_id:int)** will be used for IDE,error checks,completion
 ### Data Converstion
-With Type Hints FastAPI will automatically parse the path parameter to int. so for path **item/3** ,you will get response
+With Type Hints FastAPI will automatically parse the path parameter to int(In this case). so for path **item/3** ,you will get response
 ```JSON
 {"item":3}